 By 1869 his workshop was so busy that he needed more space and so the business moved into newly finished premises on the Avenue de l’Opéra, which at this time was only partly constructed.
 Over the next two decades he continued to design and create all manner of jewels both for other jewellers as well as directly for his own clients.
 He continued to exhibit his work and was awarded both a Grand Prix and the Légion d’Honneur at the 1878 Exposition in Paris.
 Amongst the exquisite creations he displayed were a three dimensional rose fully pavé-set with diamonds, a large and impressive diamond-set belt and a tiara set with diamond briolettes.
 For the occasion of King William III of the Netherlands’ marriage to Princess Emma in 1879, Massin created a medallion set with a rare portrait diamond which had been engraved with the King’s head in profile.
 The King gave it to his bride who wore it for the ceremony, pinned to her wedding dress.

 Another significant jewel that can be attributed to Massin and which survives today is the majestic diamond tiara, now known as the Fife Tiara.
 It was given to Princess Louise (granddaughter of Queen Victoria) on her wedding day in 1889 by her groom, the 1st Duke of Fife, and having remained in the family until very recently, it is now on display at Kensington Palace.
-Massin retired in 1892 and passed away three years later leaving behind him an extraordinary collection of jewels.
+Massin retired in 1892 and passed away in 1913 leaving behind him an extraordinary collection of jewels.
 Whilst most will remain unattributed to him and his name is largely unknown today, he remains a highly important and influential figure in the history of 19th century French jewellery.